135 Clabber Creek to Cedar Creek

 Clabber Creek at Crossing

-Down at the bottom of Rush Road past the canoe launch area, I follow the road all the way to its end.
-Going through many deep mud holes along the way I park at what is known as ‘Rush parking area 4’ on a leveled hill above the confluence of Clabber Creek at the Buffalo River.
+Down at the bottom of Rush Road past the canoe launch area, I drive the road as far as I can.
+Going through many deep mud holes along the way I park at ‘Rush parking area 4’ on a leveled hill above the confluence of Clabber Creek at the Buffalo River.
 From here in the parking lot, I see the Buffalo is running high, fast and dirty from heavy rains upriver.
 I can clearly hear the roar of Clabber Shoal over 500 feet away.

 on the gravel bar